 - Bring to a boil, but just barely.

 - Skim and discard any foam you see.

 - Simmer for 4-24 hours, adding onion, garlic, carrots and celery for the last 30-60 minutes and a bunch of fresh parsley for the final 10.
 Salt to taste (or salt when you use the broth – just do the same thing every time so you remember!).

 Here’s where things change for the never-ending method:

 - Sort out the vegetables from the bones.

 - Return the bones to the pot – you may break them or smash them with a meat tenderizer or rolling pin to release even more bone marrow.
-(Or ask your husband to see if he’s tough enough to break the leg bones…that usually gets the job done!)

 - Cover with cold water again; vinegar optional.